 We can bring them back!
 The Government of the Bahamas has approved a plan to as closely as possible restore the extinct sub breed of the horses raised in Cuba by the Conquistadores.
 It’s an incredible adventure, and we hope you will join us on what will be an amazing voyage.
 See A Short Version of the 40-page Restoration Plan

 Over 125 years ago ago there were 200 or more wild horses on Great Abaco Island, Bahamas.
 They were imported to Abaco in the late 1800s to remove logs from Abaco’s forests.
 They later were abandoned when tractors were introduced.
 These horses were the time-capsuled descendants of the horses that Christopher Columbus and his followers brought with them to the New World, at the end of the 15th Century.

-They lived independently and undisturbed until man disrupted the balance.
+The horses survived the abandonment and lived independently and undisturbed until man disrupted the balance.
 All but three were slaughtered in the early 1960s.

-Disclaimer: There are a number of other web sites claiming to be about the Abaco Wild Horses.
-We are the only site that is ‘on site’ in Abaco; we started the project in 1992.and have been working for the horses ever since.
+Disclaimer: There are a number of other websites claiming to be about the Abaco Wild Horses.
+We are the only site that is ‘on-site’ in Abaco; we started the project in 1992.and have been working for the horses ever since.
 If you need up to date information, this is the place for it.
 Other sites only confuse issues and draw attention away from our critical needs.
 Thank you for your support.